MLbyML/Addons/_posts/2021-03-10-Children-Of-Time.md

 The sentences seem a bit too long to read.
 But the content has some interesting science-rooted ideas.
 Another one, for example, is:

->Alongside the Barrel was the Flask: the delivery system for the virus that would accelerate the monkeys along their way - they would stride, in a mere century of two, across physical and mental distances that had taken humanity millions of long and hostile years
+>Alongside the Barrel was the Flask: the delivery system for the virus that would accelerate the monkeys along their way - they would stride, in a mere century or two, across physical and mental distances that had taken humanity millions of long and hostile years